Jennifer Hillier-My New Thriller Obsession

 Creep (2011) by Jennifer Hillier & apple cucumber ginger and parsley tea

-I’m going to tell you about the new discovery that has put me over the moon.
+Let me tell you about the new discovery that has put me over the moon.

-Five books in a damn row.
+Five books in a row.
 Euphoria, no drink needed but highly encouraged.
 Why has it taken me so long to read her books?
 Maybe because my TBR is as long as the gap between buying books and reading them.
 Many many moons.

 The Butcher (2014) by Jennifer Hillier

-Anyway, the strawberry cake was delicious, but the first chapter of The Butcher was way better.
+The strawberry cake was delicious, but the first chapter of The Butcher was way better.
 I devoured both.

 I started The Butcher on the 15th of January.
 By the time I came up for air, it was the 3rd of February.
 I read five Hillier books in twenty days.